TABLE OF CONTENTS

 Whether used as a preventive measure or a way to address a pest outbreak, the use of predatory insects (aka “beneficial insects”) is a wise course of action.
 Biological pest control can include a variety of beneficial insect species, ranging from the benevolent and pretty ladybug to the fierce-looking and impressive praying mantis.
 Releasing these insects on a routine basis often will prevent a serious insect problem from occurring.

 Pest insects of different species are known to target different types of plants.
 While aphids and spider mites are the most likely insects to feed on cannabis, they are by no means the only ones that can negatively impact a marijuana garden.

 To see which insects are present in a grow, set traps and then, based on what the traps reveal, you can choose the best type of beneficial predatory insect to release.
 Ladybugs work well for aphids, and lacewings often are effective for both spider mites and aphids.

 Allowing these insects to go to war on the pest species in your garden is the safest and most natural way to control cannabis pests.
 There are plenty of grows that avoid ever using chemical pesticides.
 If you are worried about insect pests, do the right thing now and consult an expert who will help you begin a biological pest control program.

 Master Marijuana Grower Certification

 To earn your master marijuana grower certification enroll today at the leading marijuana grow school.
-Learn how to grow cannabis indoors, how to grow weed outdoors, how to grow pot on a budget, how to handle pests and diseases on cannabis plants, and many more cannabis growing tips.
-Learn how to grow marijuana indoors.
-Learn how to grow cannabis outdoors.
-Grow better weed!
+Learn how to grow weed, how to grow weed indoors, how to grow pot on a budget, how to handle pests and diseases on cannabis plants, and many more cannabis growing tips.
 Start a cannabis career with online marijuana training from the leading cannabis training school, Cannabis Training University.